amlanacharya/Agent/module5/README.md

 This assistant will demonstrate the practical application of all the advanced RAG techniques covered in the module.

+## 📊 Diagrams and Visualizations

+This module includes comprehensive diagrams to help visualize complex RAG architectures and workflows.
+The diagrams are organized in two main locations:

+1. **`lessons/module5_diagrams.md`** - Contains the complete diagrams for all key concepts
+2. **`diagrams/module5_progressive_journey.md`** - Provides a progressive journey through each concept, breaking down complex architectures into stages

+The diagrams cover:

+- Advanced retrieval strategies (hybrid search, multi-index, parent document retrieval)
+- Query transformation techniques (expansion, multi-query, HyDE, step-back prompting)
+- Reranking systems (cross-encoder, reciprocal rank fusion, MMR)
+- Self-querying and adaptive RAG (query routing, controlled RAG, multi-hop reasoning)
+- Research Literature Assistant architecture
+- RAG evaluation frameworks (comprehensive metrics, RAGAS)
+- LCEL implementation patterns

+These diagrams serve as visual references to help understand the complex architectures and data flows in advanced RAG systems.
+They are designed to complement the code implementations and provide a high-level overview of how different components interact.

 ## 📖 Resources

 - [LangChain RAG Documentation](https://python.langchain.com/docs/use_cases/question_answering/)